 Get out those two wheels from the rig and get ready to tear up the trails on your mountain bike.
 The over 20 miles of trails in this system are in Coconino National Forest as well as Dead Horse Ranch State Park, so no matter how ambitious you feel, you can keep on pedaling until the wheels fall off.
 With both double-track and single-track sections, riders can feel safe and comfortable on these non-motorized, shared-use trails.

 If you rolled in with the horse trailer and your stallion is ready to saddle up and stretch those legs, then you are all set to ride out on the trails.
-If not, head over to Trail Horse Adventures and schedule a guided equestrian tour.
+If not, you can schedule a guided equestrian tour with a private operator.
 The stunning 15-mile Lime Kiln Trail connects Dead Horse State Park to Red Rock State Park and is one of the most sought-after rides in the country.
 Much of the area is designated as a National Treasure, so take in the scenery with the wind whipping through your hair.
 Enjoy the ride!